Federal Work Study

 If you do not see a FWS award listed on FlashLine, that means that you have not been awarded FWS.
 If you would like to have your eligibility for FWS reviewed, please complete a Federal Work Study Request Form found on the Forms and Applications page (Kent Campus students).

 A student attending a Kent State University regional campus should contact the financial aid office at that campus regarding eligibility for a FWS award.

-If a Kent Campus student with a FWS award does not find an on-campus student job within the first two months after Fall semester classes begin, the FWS award for that school year may be canceled.
+If a Kent Campus student with a FWS award does not find an on-campus student job within the first six weeks after Fall semester classes begin, the FWS award for that school year may be canceled.